-• Witness in person the enormous and awe-inspiring heights of the Leshan Buddha, the world's most giant Buddha statue.
+• Witness in person the gargantuan and awe-inspiring heights of the Leshan Buddha, the world’s largest Buddha statue.

 • Get all cute and cuddly with the Giant Panda at the Chengdu Panda Breeding Research Center, the world’s premier Panda research and exhibition facility.

-• Take a trip down Chengdu's rich and storied past.
-Visit the Wide and Narrow alleys as well as Jinli.
+• Take a trip down Chengdu's rich and storied past with a visit to the Wide and Narrow alleys as well as Jinli.
 These areas allow you to experience Chengdu's vibrant and alluring culture while also providing you with scores of entertainment!

 You will either fly or take the train into Chengdu, the capital of Sichuan province in southwest China.
-Upon arrival, you'll be met by your English-speaking travel guide.
-After your arrival, we will make the short drive outside of Chengdu to visit Leshan Buddha and Mt.
+Upon arrival you’ll be met by your English-speaking travel guide.
+After your arrival we will make the short drive outside of Chengdu in order to visit Leshan Buddha and Mt.
 Emei.

-We'll first take a tour of Leshan Buddha.
-The most significant representation of the Buddha in the world, the statue is of Maitreya (a Bodhisattva usually represented as a very stout monk with a broad smile on his face and with his naked breast and paunch exposed to view) in sitting posture.
+We'll first take a tour to Leshan Budda.
+The largest representation of the Buddha in the world, the statue is of Maitreya (a Bodhisattva usually represented as a very stout monk with a broad smile on his face and with his naked breast and paunch exposed to view) in sitting posture.
 The Buddha is located to the east of Leshan City, Sichuan Province, at the confluence of three rivers, namely, Min River, Qingyi River, and Dadu River.
 The statue makes itself the most renowned scenic spot in Leshan City.
-In December 1996, the location of the Buddha was included by UNESCO on the list of the World Heritage sites.
+In December, 1996, the location of the Buddha was included by UNESCO on the list of the World Heritage sites.
 Begun in the year 713 in the Tang Dynasty, and finished in the year 803, the statue took people more than 90 years to carve.
 During these years, thousands of workers had expended their efforts and wisdom on the project.
-As the biggest carved stone Buddha in the world, Leshan Giant Buddha is featured in poetry, song, and story.
-Our visit to the Leshan Buddha will be complete with a river cruise, giving you an excellent vantage point (and photo op!) of which to view the Buddha.
+As the biggest carved stone Buddha in the world, Leshan Giant Buddha is featured in poetry, song and story.
+Our visit to the Leshan Buddha will be complete with a river cruise, giving you a glorious vantage point (and photo op!) of which to view the Buddha.

 Following the Leshan tour, we go to Mount Emei.
 Emei is one of the most well-known summer destinations in China thanks to its pleasant weather, congenial atmosphere, the inspiring natural scenery and the influence of the Buddhist culture.
 The mountain is characterized by lofty ancient trees, impressive waterfalls, pristine brooks and numerous Buddhist temples.
 Mt.
 Emei is a sacred Buddhist haven.
 It is one of the four most divine Buddhist mountains in China.
 This Buddhist legacy mainly contained in the numerous temples and the buildings bears witness to the unusual historical role of the mountain in Buddhism development since the religion was introduced to China over 2,000 years ago.